Fish Passage Improvements

 As documented in the City’s Comprehensive Plan, the City is committed to stewarding fish and wildlife habitat, including fish-bearing streams.
 As part of this commitment, in 2003 the City of Bellingham formally began a fish passage improvement program.
 The program identifies high priority barrier improvement projects for planning and implementation.
 This program helps meet the goals and policies of the Bellingham Comprehensive Plan as well as the goals and objectives of the City of Bellingham Comprehensive Stormwater Plan (PDF).

 In 2003, barriers were assessed and prioritized for improvement using a local decision matrix.
 The City updated this approach to incorporate additional information and maintain consistency with local, State, and Federal guidance.
 The City continues to update the City-wide prioritization on a regular basis.
-For more information, please see the prioritization reports below.
+In 2022, the City voluntarily entered into a Memorandum of Agreement with the Nooksack Indian Tribe, Lummi Nation, and Washington Department of Fish and Wildlife to formalize their shared goals of improving fish passage.
+The agreement builds on the City’s substantial work by outlining a framework and next steps to towards inventorying culverts and developing a prioritization strategy and schedule to fix or replace City-owned barriers to fish passage.

 Fish Passage Projects

-Thus far the City has replaced or retrofitted over 20 structures to facilitate fish passage.
+So far, we have replaced or retrofitted over 20 structures to improve fish passage.
 Please see our Habitat Restoration Projects webpage for descriptions of many of these projects.

 The photos below show the removal of a fish barrier in Padden Creek as part of the Padden Creek Daylighting project.
 The first photo shows salmon gathered at the Padden tunnel outlet before the project, unable to easily move through the tunnel.
 The second photo shows the same general area after the project replaced the fish barrier with a new daylighted channel.